MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ApplicationAccessPolicy.md

 ## DESCRIPTION
 You need to be assigned permissions before you can run this cmdlet.
 Although this topic lists all parameters for the cmdlet, you may not have access to some parameters if they're not included in the permissions assigned to you.
 To find the permissions required to run any cmdlet or parameter in your organization, see [Find the permissions required to run any Exchange cmdlet](https://docs.microsoft.com/powershell/exchange/find-exchange-cmdlet-permissions).

-A limit of 100 policies per Microsoft 365 tenant is enforced as of today.
-An error message stating "A tenant cannot have more than 100 policies." will be displayed if this number is exceeded.
+A limited number of policies can be created per Microsoft 365 tenant.
+Each tenant has a fixed amount of space for these policies.
+An error message stating "The total size of App Access Policies exceeded the limit." will be displayed if the amount of space is consumed.
+To maximize the number of policies you can create, set a blank one charachter description to avoid an auto-generated description consuming additional space.
+By doing this, tenants should expect to be able to create aproximately 300 policies (versus a previous limit of 100 policies).

 While the scope-based resource access like Mail.Read or Calendar.Read is effective to ensure that the application can only read mails or events within a mailbox and not do anything else; Application Access Policy feature allows admins to enforce limits that are based on a list of mailboxes.
 For example, in a global organization apps developed for one country shouldn't have access to data from other countries or a CRM integration application should only access calendar of the Sales organization and no other departments.